Simplicity

 How we build simplicity into the product

-- Natural language queries for patient information
+- Natural language queries answered from the knowledge graph

 The best UI is no UI.
 We do the work so you can focus on the patient.